Lithium batteries in China: Ganfeng

-Ganfeng Lithium is the largest lithium supplier in China and the third-largest in the world, it is vertically integrated so includes in its business resource development, refining and processing, battery manufacturing, battery recycling, and others.
-It has a leading advantage with its patented inventions throughout battery production such as extraction technologies, recycling technologies from lithium wastes, and more.
-All of these pioneering technologies contribute to a high energy conversion efficiency and long-life energy storage.
+Ganfeng Lithium is the largest lithium supplier in China and the third-largest in the world.
+It is vertically integrated, including refining and processing, battery manufacturing, battery recycling, and others in its business resource development.
+It has patented inventions throughout battery production such as extraction technologies, recycling technologies from lithium wastes, and more.
+These technologies contribute to a high energy conversion efficiency and long-life energy storage.
 The company is also involved in the development of lithium extraction projects internationally, such as in Sonora Mexico, with the prospect to produce 35,000 tonnes of lithium per year.

 Contemporary Amperex Technology

 Contemporary Amperex Technology is one of the largest lithium battery producers in China and was responsible for 45.5% of battery installation in the country.
-In 2019, Contemporary Amperex Technology has a net income of 39.14 billion yuan with 18% of China's lithium battery exports.
+In 2019, Contemporary Amperex Technology had a net income of 39.14 billion yuan, with 18% of China's lithium battery exports.
 During that year it had more than 32 GWh of lithium battery installation for electric vehicles, placing it first in the world ahead of Panasonic of Japan and LG of Korea.
-It provides lithium batteries for many companies around the world.
-Contemporary Amperex Technology is a long-time supplier for Tesla, which uses its LFP batteries to build its latest models.
-Lithium iron phosphate batteries (LFP) tend to have a lower energy density compared to traditional lithium batteries that also utilize cobalt, but have been sought after by the competitive price advantage without the expensive element.
-Recently, the company has made significant progress in LFP with changes to the battery architectures that improved its energy density, thus allowing the battery for wider EV use.
+CATL provides lithium batteries for many companies around the world (including Tesla).
+Lithium iron phosphate batteries (LFP) tend to have a lower energy density compared to traditional lithium batteries (which also utilize cobalt) but have been sought after by the competitive price advantage without the expensive element.